-This Policy and Procedure will be reviewed every 3 years from their date of adoption.
-The names and details of the Committee should be amended when any change of Trustee takes place.
+4. This Policy, Procedure and Appendices will be reviewed every 3 years from their date of adoption.
+The names and details of the Executive Committee should be amended when any change of Trustee takes place.
+See Appendix 2 for Trustee details and the updating process.